flipperdevices/flipperzero-firmware/lib/esp-serial-flasher/examples/stm32_example/README.md

 ## Overview

 Example demonstrates how to flash ESP32 from another STM32 (host MCU) using esp_serial_flash component API.
-STM32F4-Discovery board is used in this example, as STM32F407VG has FLASH memory large enough to fit the whole hello-world example of ESP32.
-Binaries to be flashed from host MCU to ESP32 can be found in `binaries` directory and converted into C-arrays during build process.
+WeActStudio [MiniSTM32H7xx](https://github.com/WeActStudio/MiniSTM32H7xx) board is used in this example, as STM32H743VIT has FLASH memory large enough to fit all the example binaries to be flashed from host MCU to ESP32 which can be found in `binaries` directory and converted into C-arrays during build process.
 USART1 is dedicated for communication with ESP32, whereas, USART2 can be used for debug purposes by attaching UART-to-USB bridge.

 Following steps are performed in order to re-program target's memory: